getchip/CHIP-Docs/source/includes/_advanced-headless.md

 ![Properly connect USB to UART cable](images/uart_connection.jpg)

-### USB On The Go Serial Connection

-Simpler than the UART cable, you can connect to CHIP with a USB cable to your computer.
-Your computer will see CHIP as a serial device as well as provide power to the CHIP.
-Either way, you'll be able to continue with the directions below.
+#### Install the driver
+For this tutorial, we are using a PL2303 USB to Serial cable.
+If you are using this one too, you'll probably need to [install the PL2303 driver](http://www.prolific.com.tw/US/ShowProduct.aspx?pcid=41&showlevel=0041-0041) for your computer.

-### Control CHIP Using a Serial Terminal
+#### Remote Into CHIP Using a Serial Terminal

-Once you've connected CHIP to your computer with the UART or USB cable, open up a terminal.
-There's lots out there.
+Once you've connected CHIP to your computer with the UART or USB cable, open up a terminal on your computer.
+There are many application that can use a serial terminal.
 Here's a few:

   * OS X: [Zterm](http://www.dalverson.com/zterm/), `screen` (built-in to OS X terminal)
   * Windows: [PuTTy](http://www.chipkin.com/using-putty-for-serial-com-connections-hyperterminal-replacement/) or [cygwin](https://cygwin.com)